Updated: Oct 07, 2024

 Basically, your mortgage lender allows you to borrow up to 80 percent to 85 percent of your home’s equity.

-An appraisal is required to know exactly how much equity you have.
+In such a scenario, an appraisal is required to know exactly how much equity you have.

 You can then use the cash for just about any purpose.
 This includes debt consolidation, home improvements, college tuition, a wedding, and so forth.